GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

     ×
     number of length bins).
 -   `wham_data$use_catch_caal`: Use (1) or not use (0) CAAL (fisheries).
-    Matrix (number of years
+    Array (number of years
     ×
+    number of fisheries
+    ×
-    number of fisheries).
+    number of length bins).
 -   `wham_data$index_pal`: Length compositions for indices.
 Array (number of indices
     ×